Why is Blend Phonics Free?

 Where can I get training in Blend Phonics?

-I plan to publish several training videos.
-There is one short video I did a few years ago that is currently available on YouTube: Blend Phonics Video Training.
+I have published several training videos.
+There is one short video I did in 2008 that is currently available on YouTube: Blend Phonics Video Training.
+Here is a detailed Blend Phonics Teacher Training.
+Here is a Introduction to my Blend Phonics Lessons and Stories, a reader designed to be used to reinforce the classroom lessons.

 What do reading experts say about the Blend Phonics Techinque?